- Two-step Easter Ham recipe with Peach Glaze

 Pour the peach nectar in the pan until it reaches about 1/2 inch up the sides.
 The juice helps with keeping the ham moist.

-Cover with foil…which in the oven will help create steam with the mango juice.
+Cover with foil…which in the oven will help create steam with the peach nectar.
 So, instead of just warming your ham in the hot, dry oven – you’re creating a moist, flavorful (peachy!) environment.
-You’re gonna do 15 minutes per pound.
+Bake 15 minutes per pound.

-Stick it in the oven 275F.
-We’re gonna warm this baby up low ‘n slow….
+Bake in the oven 275F.
+We’re gonna warm this baby up low ‘n slow, to ensure the ham does not dry out or overcook.

 In the meantime, let’s make the glaze: brown sugar, peach jam, ground cloves and ground ginger.
 Just heat it up and let it get all sticky and glaze-y.